lemonphresh/battleship_bot/README.md

 This is a bot I've built to support my OSRS clan events.
 To get started, you'll want to make a new Discord application [here](https://discord.com/developers/applications), and get the **token** to add to your `.env`.

 First, in your console, `touch .env` in the root of this directory.
 Check the `.env.example` to see the variable(s) you'll want to add to your `.env`.
-Then, `cd data && touch base_tiles.json && touch ship_tiles.json && active_skips.json && skip_tokens.json`.
+Then, `cd data && touch base_tiles.json && touch ship_tiles.json`.

 In this `data` directory, you'll find some example files.
 One (`example-base_tiles.json`) is the format you'll use for your new `base_tiles.json`, where you'll populate all of the data for the tiles with which you will randomly assign to the boards used for each team.
 One (`example-ship_tiles.json`) is the format that you'll want to use for your new `ship_tiles.json`, which determines the tiles that make up the five ships.
 Finally, there's an example (`example-board_teamA.json`) of what the data will look like when the bot tracks a team's board.
 This will automatically be created as the gameplay carries out.

 You'll need to add the bot to your Discord server.
-Create at least two (2) channels in your server, right click the channels and grab the channel IDs from each and replace the values found in `config.py` in the `TEAM_CHANNELS` constant.
+Create at least two (2) team channels in your server, right click the channels and grab the channel IDs from each and replace the values found in `config.py` in the `TEAM_CHANNELS` constant.
 (You'll need to enable developer view in your Discord account settings to see those IDs!)
-You'll also want to add a `#spectators-channel` and grab that ID to replace the value in `config.py`.
+You'll also want to add a `#spectators-channel` and grab that ID to replace the `SPECTATOR_CHANNEL_ID` value in `config.py`.
 This will allow non-participating clan members to enjoy the game as well!

 Next, add a "refs" role to your Discord server.
 Assign those you want to have admin powers to that role.
 Then, simply populate the team channels with the respective participants.